NBISweden/aMeta/README.md

 ### I get "Java heap space error" on the Malt step, what should I do?

-You will need to adjust Malt max memory usage (64 GB by default) via modifying `malt-build.vmoptions` and `malt-run.vmoptions` files.
-To locate these files you have to find a Malt conda environment, activate it and replace the default 64 GB with the amount of RAM available on you computer node, in the example below it is 512 GB:
+Although you have already changed the default Malt max memory limit from 64 GB to 512 GB in the Quick start section, you seem to need to further increase it, which may indeed be needed for very large and rich datasets.
+To increase it again please modify the `malt-build.vmoptions` and `malt-run.vmoptions` files.
+To locate these files you have to find the conda environment corresponding to Malt, activate it and replace the current 512 GB with the amount of RAM available on you computer node, in the example below it is 1024 GB:

         cd aMeta
         env=$(grep hops .snakemake/conda/*yaml | awk '{print $1}' | sed -e "s/.yaml://g" | head -1)
         conda activate $env
         version=$(conda list malt --json | grep version | sed -e "s/\"//g" | awk '{print $2}')
         cd $env/opt/malt-$version
-        sed -i -e "s/-Xmx64G/-Xmx512G/" malt-build.vmoptions
+        sed -i -e "s/-Xmx512G/-Xmx1024G/" malt-build.vmoptions
-        sed -i -e "s/-Xmx64G/-Xmx512G/" malt-run.vmoptions
+        sed -i -e "s/-Xmx512G/-Xmx1024G/" malt-run.vmoptions
         cd -
         conda deactivate

+Nevertheless, if you keep getting the Java heap space error despite you modified the vmoptions files, this might indicate that your memory resource allocation is still not enough.
+In this case reserving a compute node with larger amount of RAM may solve the problem.

 ### I get "Java heap space error" on the FastQC step, what should I do?

-UPDATE: aMeta now depends on FastQC version >=0.12.1 which provides support for setting the memory at runtime.
-The FastQC rules have been updated such that you now can set the memory requirements with the `--set-resources` flag (e.g.,
-`--set-resources FastQC_BeforeTrimming:mem_mb=10000 --set-resources  FastQC_AfterTrimming:mem_mb=10000`) or in a Snakemake profile configuration (see section `Runtime configuration` above).

 Similarly to Malt, see above, you will need to modify the default memory usage of FastQC.
 An example of how this can be done is demonstrated below: